-Various fruits and vegetables have naturally occurring characteristics that offer a meat-like texture and utility, making them convenient substitutes for conventional meat.
-Jackfruit has quickly become popular for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for their flakey texture not unlike fish fillets.
+Various fruits and vegetables have naturally occurring characteristics that offer a meat-like appearance, texture or utility, making them simple alternatives to conventional meat.
+These wholefood mimics are becoming increasingly popular in culinary settings for their meaty characteristics.
+Jackfruit has become more widely used for its textural similarities to pulled pork, and banana flowers are gaining the attention of chefs and consumers for having a flaky texture not unlike fish fillets.
 Certain kinds of mushrooms also become firm and fleshy when cooked or dried.
-These are nature’s mimics, naturally healthy, unprocessed foods that replicate particular characteristics of conventional meat, making them sought-after options for culinary innovation.

-The cells grow to become meat – except without the animal, and the pathogens, antibiotics, or adverse environmental impacts that animal farming can present.
+The result is cultivated meat, identical to components of conventional meat at the cellular level (fats, muscle) but free of pathogens and faecal contaminants, and with the potential to be produced with a smaller environmental footprint.
 Genetic modification isn’t required.
-In fact, at scale, it looks much less like a laboratory and more like a beer brewery, with meat created in tall steel cultivator tanks.
+At scale, cultivating meat looks less like a laboratory and more like a beer brewery, with meat grown in large steel cultivator tanks.

 Fermentation is a powerful, flexible biological process using microorganisms to produce, or enhance, alternative protein products.

 Fermentation has been used in food production for millennia.
 Precision fermentation is a slightly newer technology, used for decades to make products such as rennet for cheese and vitamins such as B12 for nutritional supplements and fortified processed foods.